 EE Bond Rate: 0.10%

-The increase in the I Bond fixed rate is small, but the new 0.30% rate is the highest it has been since 2010.
-In November 2009, the Treasury announced a 0.30% fixed rate, and on May 2010, that rate fell to 0.20%.
-From May 2010 until today, the fixed rate had never been above 0.20%.
+The last time the I Bond fixed rate was above 0.50% was from November 1, 2008 to April 30, 2009.
+The fixed rate spiked to 0.70% during this time, but that didn’t last.
+This was the time the economy was hit hard by the financial crisis, and the Treasury decided to slash the fixed rate to 0.10% on May 1, 2009.
+From that point forward until today, the fixed rate never exceeded 0.30%.
 Most of that time, the fixed rate was zero.
-Hopefully, this is a sign that we’ll see higher I Bond fixed rates in the years ahead.
+Hopefully, the trend of rising I Bond fixed rates will continue in the years ahead.
 Before 2008, the fixed rate had always been 1.00% or higher.

 Current I Bond Holders